StuartSmith/HitachiProgressRing/README.md

 Hitachi Progress Ring
 ================

-This is a sample application created from the example on Jerry Nixons blog on how to create a progress ring.
+This is a sample application created from the example on [Jerry Nixons blog] (http://blog.jerrynixon.com/2015/06/lets-code-build-custom-progress-ring-in.html) blog on how to create a progress ring.